Fourth power: Properties

-The last digit of a fourth power in decimal can only be 0 (in fact 0000), 1, 5 (in fact 0625), or 6.
+The last digit of a fourth power in decimal can only be 0, 1, 5, or 6.

+In hexadecimal the last nonzero digit of a fourth power is always 1.

 Every positive integer can be expressed as the sum of at most 19 fourth powers; every integer larger than 13792 can be expressed as the sum of at most 16 fourth powers (see Waring's problem).